oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 prevent delivering credentials to a counterfeit client after obtaining resource owner authorization.

-The authorization server MAY establish a client authentication method with public clients, which converts them to credentialed clients.
-However, the authorization server MUST NOT rely on credentialed client authentication for the purpose of identifying the client.

 The client MUST NOT use more than one authentication method in each request to prevent a conflict of which authentication mechanism is authoritative for the request.